nahidrasel/OrangeHRM_Cypress/README.md

 **Simple run the following command in terminal:** npm run html-report

 This will generate an index.html file under “reports/html”.
-Open this file in a browser, the html report will be like this:
+Open this file in a browser, the html report will be like this along with **Screenshots** :
 ![image](https://user-images.githubusercontent.com/53434625/221381208-681f4983-d894-4dd2-acff-09fa9b1439a1.png)